Download Solar

 Quick Start

-We now provide a quick-start "sandbox" for you to download and work with.
-This is a full Solar system setup based on the current trunk of development.
+We provide a quick-start "system" for you to download and start your project with.
+This is a full Solar project setup with the latest core release already in place (1.1.2 as of 2010-11-09).

-The quick-start system is likely to work only on Unix-like systems, since is makes extensive use of symbolic links (unsupported by Windows).
+The quick-start system is likely to work only on Unix-like systems and Windows 6 or later, since it makes extensive use of symbolic links.

-You can browse the Subversion repository and do anonymous checkouts:
+You can browse the Subversion repositories for the core and system, and do anonymous checkouts:

 You can use our channel server to install or upgrade to any version, typically the most-recent version.
 You need to have PEAR already installed for this.